Motivic random variables and representation stability II: Hypersurface sections: Vanishing cohomology

 The local system $\VanQl$ (resp. $\VanQ$) or, equivalently, the corresponding monodromy representation $\rho_l$ (resp. $\rho$) is absolutely irreducible.
 In fact, we can say much more: by Deligne \cite[ Th\'{e}or\`{e}mes 4.4.1 and 4.4.9]{Deligne-WeilII}, the image of $\pi_{1,\et}(U_{d, \overline{K}})$ under $\rho_l$ is either open or finite and equal to the Weyl reflection group of a root system of type $A$, $D$, or $E$ embedded in

 (the vanishing cycles).
-The latter can occur only when $n-1$ is even, so that the pairing is symmetric.
+The latter can occur only when $n-1$ is even, so that the pairing is symmetric, and, by a result of Katz \cite{Katz-LarsenAlt}, only for small $d$.
 Open image comes as a consequence of Zariski density, and the argument that the image is either Zariski dense or a reflection group as above given in \cite{Deligne-WeilII} is valid also in the topological setting for $\rho$ (c.f., e.g., \cite[Section 3.2]{Voisin-HTII}, for the vanishing cycles input).
-For the symmetric group case, \cite[Theorem 3.3.4]{Voisin-HTII} shows the monodromy is surjective.
+For the symmetric group case, \cite[2.4.4]{Katz-LarsenAlt}, e.g., shows the monodromy is surjective.

 Let $G_{\QQ_l}$ denote the algebraic group over $\QQ_l$ (resp. over $\QQ$)

 (resp.

 Denote by $G'_{\QQ_l}$ (resp. $G'$) the corresponding group of homotheties.